-7 The child and family support system is the network of services that operate to support families and keep children safe and well.
+The child and family support system is the network of services that operate to support families and keep children safe and well.
 It includes universal services such as hospitals and schools; secondary services that provide parenting support or help with issues experienced by families (for example, substance misuse, mental health or domestic and family violence services); and tertiary child protection services.
 The term 'child protection system' is used throughout this report to describe children's involvement with the tertiary level of the child and family support system.

-8 Family and Child Commission Act 2014, S. 25.
+Family and Child Commission Act 2014, S. 25.

-Family and Child Commission Act 20 ibid., s.
+ibid., s.
 26.

-No. 2.
-CV

-Nisk factors are characteristics or circumstances that are associated with an increased chance of adverse outcomes, including injury and death.
+Risk factors are characteristics or circumstances that are associated with an increased chance of adverse outcomes, including injury and death.
 Protective factors may act to lessen these risks.
 See Chapter 4 for further details.

-See Chapter 4 for further details.
 The register was developed in response to the recommendations of the former Crime and Misconduct Commission, following an investigation of the foster care system in Queensland.
-Between 2004 and 2013, the Queensland Child Death Register was maintained by the Commission for Children and Young People and Child Quardian.
-12 Unders.
-8(3) of the Coroners Act 2003, a death is reportable if: (a) the identity of the person is unknown (b) the death was violent or otherwise unnatural (c) the death happened in suspicious circumstances

-12 Under s.
-8(3) of the Coroners Act 2003, a death is reportable if: (a) the identity of the person is unknown (b) the death was violent or otherwise unnatural (c) the death happened in suspicious circumstances (d) the death was healthcare related (e) a cause of death certificate was not issued and is unlikely to be issued (f) the death occurred in care (g) the death occurred in custody (h) the death occurred in the course of police operations.
+Between 2004 and the Queensland Child Death Register was maintained by the Commission for Children and Young People and Child Guardian.
+Under s.
+8(3) of the Coroners Act 2003, a death is reportable if. (a) the identity of the person is unknown (b) the death was violent or otherwise unnatural (c) the death happened in suspicious circumstances (d) the death was healthcare related (e) a cause of death certificate was not issued and is unlikely to be issued (f) the death occurred in care (g) the death occurred in custody (h) the death occurred in custody (h) the course of police operations